 Students enrolled as “guest students” at Kellogg Community College are not eligible for federal or state financial aid.
 Students must be pursuing a degree or certificate or be enrolled in a transfer program at Kellogg Community College to qualify for funding.

 Students are responsible to formally drop classes for which they do not wish to attend.
 Failure to drop may result in charges to the student account.
-Contact the Records and Registration Department for drop-add dates for each semester.
+Contact the Records and Registration Department for drop-add dates for each class.

 Complete Withdrawals from KCC